If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Hoist your butt, and lift your one leg off the floor.

 - Bending your elbows, lower your body toward the floor, and press back through your palms as you push yourself up.
-That’s one rep.
+Do two or more sets of 10 to 15 repetitions.

 FAQs about Dips Workout